-On October 15, 2012, upon the expiration of a certain senior secured revolving credit facility of WPH, WPH entered into a letter of credit facility (the "WPH LC Facility"), with a nationally recognized bank (the "WPH LC Issuer").
-This one-year WPH LC Facility, which was renewed on October 15, 2013 and October 15, 2014, has a \$10 million credit line.
-The letters of credit under the WPH LC Facility are subject to 0.50% annual fee on the outstanding face amount of the letters of credit issued under the WPH LC Facility, which face amount as of June 30, 2015 and December 31, 2014 was \$5 million and \$6 million, respectively.
+On October 15, 2012, WPH entered into a letter of credit facility (the "WPH LC Facility"), with a nationally recognized bank (the "WPH LC Issuer").
+This one-year WPH LC Facility, which was renewed on October 15, 2013, October 15, 2014 and October 15, 2015, has a \$10 million credit line.
+The letters of credit under the WPH LC Facility are subject to 0.50% annual fee on the outstanding face amount of the letters of credit issued under the WPH LC Facility, which face amount as of September 30, 2015 and December 31, 2014 was \$5 million and \$6 million, respectively.
 Obligations under the LC Facility are secured by a cash collateral account pledged by WPH to the WPH LC Issuer.
 The WPH LC Facility does not contain any financial covenants.